iansawyerva/generator-angular-material/README.md

 All bower components come first.
 Use bower when installing any new modules and you won't have any issues.
 Just be sure to inject them in your app module!

-Besides for editing the main "index.html" file in the "dev" directory, all edits should be contained within the "public", "scss", and "spec" directories.
+Besides for editing the main "index.html" file in the "dev" directory, most edits should be contained within the "public", "scss", and "spec" directories.

 @TODO